Almost everyone has their phones and a viable internet connection handy in this age.

 Research what other people have worked on.
 You can use online tools to find topics that benefit your brand when trying to create content.
 Searching for popular topics helps you develop more detailed content.
 You can also convert content into something more attractive, like a video.

 Try creating content that is captivating and less boring.
 Eye-catching infographics are sure to get you a wider audience.
-That is because our brains process images many times faster than texts.
+That is because our brains process images many times faster than text.

 So, for start-ups, create memes and graphics and post them on social media.
 Most time, people are not interested in following links and reading articles.
 A detailed picture will hold their attention.
 After all, a picture is worth a thousand words.